WarwickTechCrew/tc-website-wiki/wiki/01-tech-crew/02-democracy/01-exec.md

 The Secretary is responsible for the administrative running of the society, including taking minutes and sending weekly emails.

+> Secretary is responsible for communications from the exec to the general membership.
+This involves making sure people
+> know what opportunities are available, through discord and email announcements, and which shows+hires we're working
+> on,
+> through "this/next week in tech" in the emails.
+A good candidate for this position should be organised (to keep track
+> of
+> the 5+ shows/hires we're working on at any given time) and have a strategy for communicating effectively to the
+> society.
+> In my opinion, sec is one of the most fun exec roles, you should absolutely apply! - Kishan Sharma, Treasurer 2024/25

 The [constitution](./03-constitution.md) states that the Secretary shall: